 Methods: CRP levels were divided according to recommendations for risk of cardiovascular disease: below 1 mg/L (low); 1-3 mg/L (average); above 3 mg/L (high) and a summary measure of all levels.
 Descriptive statistics were performed according to these CRP levels on age, sex, BMI, smoker, serum cholesterol, a previous history of cardiovascular disease, and death.
 Previous history of cardiovascular disease was assessed by any previous angina, MI, TIA or stroke.
 Binary variables are summarized as frequencies and continuous variables are summarized with mean, standard deviation, and range.

-Inference: There is 67 missing CRP levels on the 5,000 participants enrolled in the study.
+Inference: There are 67 missing CRP levels on the 5,000 participants enrolled in the study.
 Since CRP is the predictor of interest it will not be possible to draw relevant results on the missing 1.3% and therefore these subjects are omitted from all analysis.
 There is missing data on other variables, the most significant is 12 BMI records for the average age group, noted below the table.
 Distribution of sex and age across CRPs groups is very similar.
 Smoking increases across CRP group 9.3% in the low risk group, 11.0% in the average, and 16.4 in the high risk group.
 Within the first 4 years of the study, the high risk CRP group saw the highest frequency of deaths, 15.6%, compared to the low risk group who experienced 4.9%.
 Previous cardiovascular condition also seemed to increase across CRP levels.
 There does not appear to be a trend in serum cholesterol from these descriptive statistics.
-The average CRP group had the highest average cholesterol, 212.5 mg/dl)
+The average CRP group had the highest average cholesterol, 212.5 mg/dl).
+Also, higher BMI and lower percent male with higher CRP.

 Figure 1

+4/4 for table layout

+3/3 for choice of descriptive statistic

+2/3 for discussion of finding

+Total = 9/10

 Methods: A two sample t test (α = 0.05) was used to compare mean CRP levels of participants who died within 4 years of enrollment and those who lived at least to 4 years after enrollment.
 The one-sided alternative hypothesis that the mean CRP level of the survivors is less than the mean CRP levels of those who died will be used.
 Equal variances were not assumed across the two groups.
-Subjects with CRP that were reported as zero remained in the dataset for analysis and remained as zeros for this analysis.

-Inference: Of the 4933 subjects, 9.8% died with-in 4 years of enrollment.
+Inference: Of the 4933 subjects, 9.8% died within 4 years of enrollment.
 Mean CRP levels for those who died is 5.61 mg/L (SD: 8.09) compared to a mean of 3.42 mg/L (SD: 5.87) for the survivor group.
 Those who lived had a mean 1.95 mg/L lower CRP level.
 With 95% confidence interval we would expect the true population difference to be between 1.21 mg/L and 2.70 mg/L lower in those who survived than those who did not.
 With a P < 0.0001 we can reject the null hypothesis, with significance level of 0.05, that the two means are equal in favor of the alternative that surviving to 4 years is associated with a lower mean CRP level.

+3/5 for performing an appropriate analysis and describing the methods appropriately (say what you did with missing data, how did you calculate 95% CIs?)

+4/5 for reporting the association appropriately (say whether 1 sided or two sided p-value in conclusion)

+Total = 7/10